 The Battle of Cold Harbor: A Tragic Chapter in the Civil War

 The Battle of Cold Harbor was fought from May 31 to June 12, 1864, during the grueling Overland Campaign of the American Civil War.
 Union General Ulysses S. Grant faced off against Confederate General Robert E. Lee in what would become one of the war’s bloodiest—and most lopsided—engagements.
-It’s infamous for a disastrous frontal assault on June 3, when Union troops advanced into unyielding Confederate defenses, resulting in the deaths of nearly 7,000 Union soldiers in less than 20 minutes.
+It’s infamous for a disastrous frontal assault on June 3, when Union troops advanced into unyielding Confederate defenses, resulting in nearly 7,000 Union casualties in less than an hour—with some accounts suggesting that most fell in as little as ten minutes.

-The name “Cold Harbor” doesn’t refer to glacial temperatures but to a humble roadside inn that once stood nearby.
-The inn, serving weary travelers, lent its name to the crossroads and eventually the battleground.
+The name “Cold Harbor” doesn’t refer to glacial temperatures but to a humble roadside tavern that once stood nearby.
+The tavern, owned by Isaac Burnett, served weary travelers shelter (“harbor” in its archaic sense) but reportedly offered only cold meals—or perhaps no meals at all.
+The inn lent its name to the crossroads and eventually the battleground.
 The fight, however, was anything but hospitable.
 Trench warfare, brutal heat, and poor medical care made life hellish for the soldiers entrenched there.

 Impact and Legacy

-Though it was technically a Confederate victory, the Battle of Cold Harbor did little to stop the momentum of Grant’s campaign.
-What it did do was drive home the horrors of trench warfare and the futility of aggressive frontal assaults in entrenched positions—a lesson that wouldn’t be fully heeded again until World War I.
+Though it was technically a Confederate victory—and Robert E. Lee’s last major victory of the war—the Battle of Cold Harbor did little to stop the momentum of Grant’s campaign.
+What it did do was drive home the horrors of trench warfare and the futility of aggressive frontal assaults against entrenched positions—a lesson that wouldn’t be fully heeded again until World War I.

 For historians, Cold Harbor holds immense significance as a pivotal point in Grant’s strategy to wear down Confederate resources.
-The cost in human life, however, was staggering.
+The cost in human life, however, was staggering—more than 18,000 total casualties over the course of the two-week engagement.
 Many soldiers—on both sides—never received proper burials.
 Hastily-dug graves and shallow trenches would, over time, become sacred relics of the past and perhaps, gateways for unexplained activity.

 Preservation and What You Can See Today